Pharmaceutical advertising regulation and medical device advertising in Slovakia

 • The State Institute for Drug Control supervise the advertisement of medications pursuant to the Act on Advertisement.
 The State Institute for Drug Control reviews the propagation of advertising based on notifications of medication advertisements, delivered by the propagator along with the information of target group and the commencement date of the advertising campaign.

-• Penalties include prohibition of advertising and a monetary penalty amounting up to EUR 166 000.
+• Penalties include prohibition of advertising and a monetary penalty amounting up to EUR 166 000 for medicine and up to EUR 99 600 for medical devices.

 • Further, the Ministry of Health also supervises compliance with respective provisions of the Act on Medicine (some of these also briefly touch upon the subject of advertising).
 If the Ministry of Health identifies breaches, it may impose a fine amounting to up to EUR 25 000.

-• Moreover, the Council for Broadcasting and Retransmission supervises the broadcasted advertisement, among the sanctions it may impose include a fine or a broadcast of a notification on its breach of law etc.
+• Moreover, the Council for Media Services supervises the media. advertisement, among the sanctions it may impose include a fine or a broadcast of a notification on its breach of law etc.

 13. Any future developments in Slovakia?